Friends

 Posting Online

-These videos demonstrate the dangers and permanence of posting online.
-It is good to open the discussion on the hazards of online posting.
+This video demonstrates the dangers and permanence of posting online.
+Great to open the discussion on the hazards of online posting.

 How to Stop a Bully